InvenioX3/qbit_airdrop/README.md

 ## Overview

-**Qbit Airdrop** - Auto-parse/submit on pasting magnet links to qBittorrent via custom lovelace card in Home Assistant.
+**Qbit AIRDROP** - Auto-parse/submit on pasting magnet links to qBittorrent via custom lovelace card in Home Assistant.

-  - List of current torrents and their state
-  - Delete torrents, with optional confirmation (delete files)
-  - Remove torrents (keep files)

-It is designed to be used together with the <a href="https://github.com/InvenioX3/qbit_airdrop_card"><strong>Qbit Airdrop Card</strong></a> Lovelace card, which provides the UI for pasting magnet links and managing active torrents directly from a dashboard.
+It is designed to be used together with the <a href="https://github.com/InvenioX3/qbit_airdrop_card"><strong>Qbit AIRDROP Card</strong></a> Lovelace card, which provides the UI for pasting magnet links and managing active torrents directly from a dashboard.

+## Overview & Features

+The **Qbit AIRDROP Card** is a custom Lovelace card (HACS Dashboard plugin) for Home Assistant.
+Optimized for the Mobile Home Assistant app, it provides a streamlined UI for

+- Submitting magnet links to qBittorrent through the **Qbit AIRDROP integration**
+  - Tap the general area of the **logo** and paste a `magnet:?` URL
+    - `magnet:?` is detected, parsed for show/movie title strings, and appends the cleaned title to the default save location for the Qbit integration
+      -  e.g. `//NAS/TV-Shows/` for series
+      -  Non-series items are saved in the default location set in the qBitorrent client
+    - qBitorrent client automatically creates the category and directory based on the save location
+- Managing torrents directly from this card
+  - Tapping the `State` column (leftmost) deletes the selected torrent and all related files, with optional confirmation prompt
+  - Tapping the `Size` field removes the selected torrent and retains all related files
+- Refreshing the list
+  - Tapping the "`Qbit AIRDROP`" section of the logo triggers a refresh of the torrent list

+  - Further instruction, including installation of the lovelace card can be found here:
+<a href="https://github.com/InvenioX3/qbit_airdrop_card/blob/main/README.md"><strong>Qbit AIRDROP Card</strong></a>

 ---